deltachat/deltachat-pages/uk/help.md

 if the recipient is not using the Delta Chat app.
 No need for the recipient to install the same app as yours, as with other messengers.

-## Які переваги має Delta Chat у порівнянні з іншими месенджерами?
+## What are the advantages of Delta Chat compared to other messengers?

 - _Independent_ of any company or services. _You_ own your data.
 - Your data is not saved on a central server; this way, in contrast to most other messengers, Delta Chat even protects your metadata (who writes to whom?)